-The Timer\create() API takes a timerId.
+The Timer_create() API takes a timerId.
 The timerId can range from zero to a target/device-specific value determined by the TimerProxy.
 The timerId is just a logical ID; its relationship to the actual timer peripheral is controlled by the TimerProxy.

-If it does not matter to your program which timer is used, in a C program or configuration you can specify a timerId of Timer\ANY which means "use any available timer".
+If it does not matter to your program which timer is used, specify a timerId of Timer.ANY (for configuration) or Timer_ANY (in C), which means "use any available timer".
 For example, in a configuration use:

 '''

-Timer.create(Timer_ANY, "&myIsr", timerParams);
+Timer.create(Timer.ANY, "&myIsr", timerParams);

 '''